 The cost of blue calcite varies depending on the size and quality of the crystal.
 Smaller pieces may cost as little as $5, while larger, higher-quality crystals can cost up to $100 or more.

 You may have to pay a bit more if you are looking for a gorgeous type of blue calcite, such as blue lace calcite or electric blue calcite.
-However, these crystals are definitely worth the extra cost!
+However, these crystals are worth the extra cost!

 No matter how much you spend on blue calcite, it will surely be a beautiful and beneficial addition to your crystal collection.